Below is a list of common questions that we receive from parents each year. Please contact us if you have any further questions.

 - Do camper’s leave camp grounds during the summer?

-Yes.
-Campers leave to go on canoe trips (tiyul) on one of our close-by lakes.
-Campers may also go visit a neighbouring farm, do some community service project, go to a close-by town for their group activity fund trip (kupa trip), or visit the nearby Bon Echo provincial park.
+- Yes.
+Campers leave to go on tiyul on one of our close-by lakes.
+Campers may also go visit a neighbouring farm, do some community service project, go to a close-by town for their group activity kupa trip, or visit the nearby Bon Echo provincial park.
 Every trip out of camp, we send counsellors as well as lifeguards to ensure the supervision and safety of our campers.